Reverse Mortgage Calculator

 How This Reverse Mortgage Calculator Works

-This reverse mortgage calculator estimates how much of your home equity you might be able to convert into cash through a Home Equity Conversion Mortgage (HECM).
+This reverse mortgage calculator estimates how much of your home equity you might be able to convert into cash through a Home Equity Conversion Mortgage, often called a HECM.
 It uses a simplified model of the FHA reverse mortgage program based on your home value, the youngest borrower’s age, an expected interest rate, and any existing mortgage balances or estimated closing costs.

 Formulas Used in This Calculator